 - Affordable Care Act Forms.
 This plan supports the filing of all forms related to the Affordable Care Act.
 This is particularly important if you qualify for health insurance subsidies under the ACA.

 - Access to Live Chat Support. eSmart has a live chat feature that’s available during regular weekday business hours outside of tax season (early January to mid-April) and has extended hours (weekends and evenings) as the filing deadline approaches.
 However, you need to create an account to access this feature.

 - Technical Support by Email and Social Media.
 If live chat isn’t available, you can email firstname.lastname@example.org for a response within 72 hours.
 You can also contact eSmart’s customer service team via Facebook, Twitter, and Pinterest, though there’s no guarantee of a response through these channels.

 - Itemized Deductions and Schedule A Support.
 If you – and eSmart, based on your answers to its interview questions – determine that it makes financial sense for you to itemize your deductions, the Basic plan allows it.
 You need to use Schedule A to do so.

 - Schedule B Support.
 If you earned more than $1,500 in taxable interest and ordinary dividend income from all sources during the previous tax year, you need to file Schedule B.

 - Support for Filers With Health Savings Accounts.
 If you have a health savings account, you need to file IRS Form 8889 on your federal return. eSmart makes this form and instructions available with the Basic plan.

-The Deluxe plan costs $38.95 for your federal return and $35.95 for each state return.
-It’s ideal for self-employed filers, including independent professionals and freelancers.
+Deluxe is ideal for self-employed filers, including independent professionals and freelancers.
 The Deluxe plan comes with all the features of the Basic plan, plus the following: